Spelkington/triangle/Laws/Constitution.md

 As a Recognized Student Organization of the University of Utah, our Chapter establishes that grounds for removal include the inadequate fulfillment of aforementioned duties or the violation of regulations described by University policies or any federal, state, or local laws.

-In the case that the President is removed from office or the office is vacated, another executive officer shall temporarily assume the responsibilities and commitments of the President.
+In the case that the President is removed from office or the office is left vacant, another executive officer shall temporarily assume the responsibilities and commitments of the President.
 This executive officer shall be determined by the first willing and available offer, in the following order:

 1. Vice President
 2. Fraternal Officer
-5. Member Educator
+3. Member Educator
-3. Recruitment Officer
+4. Recruitment Officer
-4. External Officer
+5. External Officer
-6. Brother Secretary
+6. Chapter Administrator
 7. Chapter Treasurer

-The assumption of the Presidency and the special election of Executive Officers shall be overseen by the Judicial Board and executed by the Legislature of our Chapter.
+The assumption of the Presidency and the special election of Executive Officers shall be overseen by the Judicial Board.

 ### Judicial Board